Edw2n/c2c/README.md

 ### Available Scripts

-In the project directory, you can run:
+In the fronted directory, you can run:

 #### `yarn start`